 Now, search the product catalog for the product model the specification is being created for.
 Once the product is found, select the model and click the green “Select” button on the bottom of the screen:

 Hint: If you would like to add generic specifications for a product category, choose Add Generic Specification instead and select the category of products the specification should be available for.

-Enter a main title of the specification then a subtitle.
-Use the drop downs on the right to specify if this is for a customer or a general specification that can be used for all customers (in this case, that means choosing Atommare Calibration).
+Enter the main title of the specification then a subtitle.
+Use the drop-downs on the right to specify if this is for a customer or a general specification that can be used for all customers (in this case, that means choosing Atommare Calibration).
 Then specify the group (ie Manufacturer, Customer, Handbook 44 spec).
 If the desired group is not there, click the pencil icon to create a new one.
 When finished, hit Save:

 Fill in the function name that matches the measurement parameter from the service level corresponding to this instrument type.
 Then name the specific test point being created by filling out "Specification."
 Next, choose the desired quantity/parameter and unit of measure:

 You can choose from 6 different specification types: Percentage of Measured Value, Tolerance Range, Offset from Measured Value, Percentage + Count of Resolution, Parts Per Million of Measured Value, and Parts Per Million + Count of Resolution.

 - Percentage of Measurement Value: See image above.
 Here, enter the value being measured (i.e. 100 grams) and then assign an accuracy the measurement will measure against (i.e. +/- 5%).
 This would mean any value between 95 grams to 105 grams is acceptable.

 - Tolerance Range: To set up this type of specification, select a reference value (i.e. 100 grams) and now instead of choosing a percentage, tell the system a specific range that would be acceptable (i.e. 95-105).